 Slot order can be used as a final tie break if applicable.

 A simple Rally Trap would most of the time be accompanied by a dancer to allow the said rally unit to attack, with the most common dancer being Legendary Azura due to Gray Waves granting extra movement.
-This allows the defender to create a larger Overload.
+This allows the defender to create a larger overload.
 A more sophisticated one would combine it with movement skills to allow even more overlaps to occur.

-Movement-based Overload are additional overlaps that do not happen immediately.
+Movement-based overloads are additional overlaps that do not happen immediately.
 They only happen when all units are no longer in range and are in movement mode.
 A movement-based overload exploits how movement is prioritized.
 Below is the relevant excerpt from the AI guide:

 If there are no valid targets and the AI is activated (either the attacker puts a unit in range, or initiated on the defense), units will be in movement mode instead.